Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Method

 Margin length $L_{x}$ and $L_{y}$ are the function of the resultant velocity $U=\sqrt{u ^{2}+v_{m}^2} \ $.
 Angle $\alpha_{i}$ is equally spaced, and defined by the ship-fixed coordinate system $o-xy$, with zero in the $x$ direction and positive in the clockwise direction. the $x$ direction margin length $L_{x}$ has different lengths $L_{x, L} > L_{x, S}$ in front and behind the hull.
 The length of the long side of the major axis is switched according to the forward speed's sign:

 The $L_{x, L}, \ L_{x, S}, \textrm{and} \ L_{y}$ were constrained to certain maximum and minimum size to prevent the ship domain from becoming too large with increasing speed and to maintain a certain passing distance from obstacles even when the speed is low enough.
 To make the ship domain of this study applicable to the change of geometry of the port, the max. size of the ship domain was determined by the minimum passage width $W$ in the port.
+This is done by following the idea of dynamic ship domain model of \citep{Liu2016} which use track width for domain width on the navigation at restricted channels.
 We assumed a distance of 0.25$W$ from the edge of the obstacle in the width direction to pass the head-on situation.
 Combining with the length ratio of the ellipse's axes, we can obtain:

 On The minimum size, the shape is assumed to be front-to-back symmetric, to maintain sufficient margin on both bow and stern when rotating the ship, which may occur on the terminal phase of berthing and initial phase at confined berth. $L_{y},\min$ was set to ship's width $B$, which is a typical stop point before mooring: